ghc-proposals/ghc-proposals/proposals/0000-extended-typed-holes.md

 where `CLOSE_HOLE` is the `\) $idchar $idchar*` lexeme.

 These are parsed into a new `HsExpr`, `HsExtendedHole`, contains the `LHsExpr` from the hole or a template haskell splice.

 For the splices, they behave the same as template haskell splices in that the untyped splice is run during renaming, and the typed template haskell splice is run during  type-checking, and generally behave in the same way as regular template haskell splices, i.e. they are run at the same time.
 The only difference is that the resulting expression is not spliced into the code, but rather passed along with the `ExtendedExprHole` to the constraint solver.

-The resulting expressions are then wrapped in a `toDyn` call from `Data.Dynamic` prior to being type-checked, and the `runExtHExpr :: LHsExpr GhcTc -> TcM Dynamic` function is provided in `TcHoleErrors`.
+The resulting template haskell expressions are wrapped in a `toDyn` call from `Data.Dynamic` prior to being type-checked, and a `runEHSplice :: LHsExpr GhcTc -> TcM Dynamic` function is provided in `TcHoleErrors`.
 This allows plugin developers to easily run the expressions and obtain a `Dynamic`, which they can then safely try to interpet as whatever type they expect the user to use in the holes.

+For expressions contained in a `_(...)` hole, the contained expression is only parsed and not renamed nor type-checked, though the `runEHRawExpr :: LHsExpr GhcPs -> TcM HValue` and `runEHRRawExprDyn :: LHsExpr GhcPs -> TcM Dynamic` functions are provided in `TcHoleErrors` for easy interaction with the expressions.
+This allows hole plugin developers to manipulate the contained expressions at will, and allows users to operate directly on an expression by simply wrapping it in a `_(...)` hole.

-When the type-checker encounters a `HsExtendedHole` expression, it emits an insoluable `CHoleCan` (as we do for typed-holes already), but one that contains an `ExtendedExprHole` constraint with the expression (if any) or the expression resulting from running the splice.
+When the type-checker encounters a `HsExtendedHole` expression, it emits an insoluble `CHoleCan` (as we do for typed-holes already), but one that contains an `ExtendedExprHole` constraint with the parsed expression (if any) or the `toDyn` wrapped expression resulting from running the splice.
 The expression can then be accessed via the constraint from plugins or the error reporter, and will hopefully enable us to move towards [Extensible Type-Directed Editing](http://cattheory.com/extensibleTypeDirectedEditing.pdf) in Haskell.

 As it is behind an extension flag, it does not impact any existing parsing nor features, except Haddock and other Haskell AST parsing utilities will need to handle the new `HsExpr`.

 ## Examples

 As an example, consider the [ExtendedHolesPlugin](https://github.com/Tritlo/ExampleHolePlugin/tree/master/extended-holes-plugin).
 By defining a DSL, the plugin can express how users can interact with it via template haskell expressions.

 This allows us to compile the following: